 How can I use the Section 179 Tax Deduction on Vetel Equipment?wp-admin

 The Section 179 tax deduction is a significant way to save money at your veterinary practice.
-You can deduct the full purchase price of qualifying equipment purchased or financed during 2020.
+You can deduct the full purchase price of qualifying equipment purchased or financed during that tax year.

 Most Vetel Diagnostics equipment — including digital radiography systems, ultrasound systems, endoscopy, and digital dental systems — qualifies for this tax deduction, which allows you to write off up to $1,040,000 on assets costing up to $2,590,000.